When it comes to greens or leafy veggies, kale will always be at the top of the list.

 Boost Brain Power with the Help of Kale in Your Daily Diet

-There is a reason why kale is part of the super foods list.
+There is a reason why kale is part of the superfoods list.
 Cruciferous vegetables are nutrient-dense, which means they contain essential vitamins and minerals to keep your brain functioning.
+Kale is among the Top 15 Superfoods You Need To Know About to achieve lasting health and longevity.

 One of these is vitamin K, a powerful antioxidant needed by the body to make sphingolipids.
 These are specialized types of fat that create structure for the brain cells and, at the same time, promote resiliency in brain cells by influencing expression of genes.